vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 vSphere Trust Authority, the feature that lets you create a trusted computing base with a separate vSphere cluster, currently requires the standard key provider.

-### Does ESXi Configuration Encryption require Native Key Provider?
+### Does ESX Configuration Encryption require Native Key Provider?

-ESXi Configuration Encryption does not use Native Key Provider.
+ESX Configuration Encryption does not use Native Key Provider.
 It uses the same encryption libraries present in vSphere but handles encryption operations itself, in order to manage and avoid dependencies at cluster startup.

-### Is the ESXi configuration encryption key stored in Native Key Provider?
+### Is the ESX configuration encryption key stored in Native Key Provider?

 No. It’s the opposite – the Native Key Provider KDK is stored in the encrypted configuration.
 If a TPM is present and configured it will be used to help protect the encrypted configurations.